Sydney Metro (2008 proposal): Christie report

 For a year, Carr and his ministers attempted to suppress the report, but it leaked in 2002.
 In 2003, seven people were killed in a derailment at Waterfall, in the city's south.
 Action for Transport was no longer viable: operationally or politically.

 Its replacement, announced in 2005, was a Rail Clearways Program to boost the capacity of existing lines and an $8 billion Metropolitan Rail Expansion Programme (MREP) to add a new underground line to the CBD and extend the network's reach into the growth areas to the north-west and south-west.
 There was, however, no mention of rapid transit.

 Four months later, Carr quit politics, having become the state's longest continuously serving premier.
-His replacement, Health Minister Morris Iemma, confirmed the Government would retain its commitment to MREP, including it in the State Plan and Urban Transport Statement the following year.
+His replacement, health minister Morris Iemma, confirmed the government would retain its commitment to MREP, including it in the State Plan and the Urban Transport Statement the following year.

-Iemma as Premier
+Iemma as premier

 Journalist Simon Benson describes a crucial meeting in late 2007 between Iemma and Labor state president Bernie Riordan during the height of the furore over electricity privatisation:

 [Iemma] had laid out on his desk a spreadsheet of infrastructure projects … On the bottom half were all the projects the state needed if it was to avoid choking on its own congestion within the next decade.
 It amounted to more than $25 billion.
 And that was what they hadn't even announced."This is why I am the Premier," he told Riordan, emphasising his belief that it was critical for the privatisation to succeed. "… These [projects] need to be done.
 I need to do these."

-From the beginning of his turbulent three-year stint as premier, Iemma recognised that the cautious, managerialist character of the Carr government was not sustainable – in policy or political terms.

 Public transport was perhaps the most stark example of Carr's inaction.
 The issue, Iemma assured voters, was "my highest priority ...
 I hear and understand the frustrations of commuters and am determined to drive improvements."

-The smooth-running Olympic transport arrangements had been a triumph for Carr, and so former Olympic Co-ordination Authority head Professor David Richmond was the natural choice to head up a powerful new infrastructure development unit within the Premier's Department.
+The smooth-running Olympic transport arrangements had been a triumph for Carr, and so former Olympic Co-ordination Authority head professor David Richmond was the natural choice to head up a powerful new infrastructure development unit within the Premier's Department.
 One of the unit's recruits was transport planner and future Sydney Metro director Rodd Staples.